-|Double tap||Point to the screen, press the primary mouse button quickly twice, and then release.|
+|Double tap||Point to the screen, double-click the primary mouse button quickly, and then release.|

-|Touch and hold||Point to an item on the screen, press the primary mouse button, hold, and then release.
-For example, you could open options for an item.|
+|Touch & hold||Point to an item on the screen, press the primary mouse button, hold, and then release.|

-|Type||You can type in the emulator by using your computer keyboard, or using a keyboard that pops up on the emulator screen.
-For example, you could type in a text field after you selected it.|
+|Type||You can type in the emulator by using your computer keyboard or using a keyboard that pops up on the emulator screen.|

-Pressing Control (Command on Mac) brings up a pinch gesture multi-touch interface.
+Pressing Control (Command on macOS) brings up a pinch gesture multi-touch interface.
 The mouse acts as the first finger, and across the anchor point is the second finger.
 Drag the cursor to move the first point.

-|Vertical swipe||Open a vertical menu on the screen and use the scroll wheel (mouse wheel) to scroll through the menu items until you see the one you want.
-Click the menu item to select it.|
+|Vertical swipe||Open a vertical menu on the screen and use the scroll wheel (mouse wheel) to scroll through the menu items.
+Click a menu item to select it.|

-Perform common actions in the emulator
+Perform common actions using the emulator panel

 You can use keyboard shortcuts to perform many common actions in the emulator.
-For a complete list of shortcuts in the emulator, press F1 (Command+/ on Mac) to open the Help pane in the Extended controls window.
+For a complete list of shortcuts in the emulator, press F1 (Command+/ on macOS) to open the Help pane in the Extended controls window.